-Reservation of Rights.
+Reservation of rights.
 The receiving party and its Representatives shall not use the Confidential Information of the other party for any purpose other than in connection with the Project and any internal discussions related thereto, and in connection with its internal consideration of any proposals made in the course of, or subsequent to, such discussions.
-Nothing contained in any discussions between the parties or in any Confidential Information disclosed by the Parties as contemplated by this Agreement shall be deemed to constitute a representation or warranty as to the accuracy or completeness of the information, including, but not limited to, any warranties of fitness for a particular purpose, merchantability, title, and non-infringement.
+Nothing contained in any discussions between the parties or in any Confidential Information disclosed by the Parties as contemplated by this Agreement shall be deemed to constitute a representation or warranty as to the accuracy or completeness of the information, including, but not limited to, any warranties of fitness for a particular purpose, state, title, and non-infringement.
 Except for the matters expressly specified in this Agreement or in any formal written contract, neither party shall be entitled to rely on any statement, promise, agreement or understanding, whether oral or written, or any custom, usage of trade, course of dealing or conduct.
 Neither this agreement nor any Confidential Information shall create, nor shall be deemed to create, a legally binding or enforceable agreement or offer to enter into any business relationship.

-Non-Confidential Information.
+NonConfidential Information.
 Confidential Information shall not include that information which: (a) is in the public domain prior to the disclosure to the receiving party; (b) the receiving party can establish was already known to it or was in its possession at the time of disclosure and was not acquired, directly or indirectly, from the disclosing party; (c) after disclosure, becomes part of the public domain, by publication or otherwise, through no breach of this Agreement or unauthorized act or omission on the part of the receiving party; (d) the receiving party obtains from a third party other than the disclosing party or its Representatives; provided however, that such information was not obtained by said third party, directly or indirectly, under an obligation of confidentiality; or (e) is independently developed by Representatives of the receiving party without the use of or access to Confidential Information from the disclosing party.

 Disclosure by Third Party.
-If Confidential Information is supplied to Customer or Company by a third party having a legal right to so disclose it, then (a) the receiving party shall have the right to use that portion of the above-mentioned Confidential Information so disclosed in connection with work done for that third party; and (b) such disclosure by that third party, if made in confidence, shall not place that portion of the above-mentioned Confidential Information in the public domain, and shall not relieve the receiving party of its obligations under this Agreement.
+If CI is supplied to Customer or Company by a third party having a legal right to so disclose it, then (a) the receiving party shall have the right to use that portion of the above-mentioned Confidential Information so disclosed in connection with work done for that third party; and (b) such disclosure by that third party, if made in confidence, shall not place that portion of the above-mentioned Confidential Information in the public domain, and shall not relieve the receiving party of its obligations under this Agreement.

 Documents.
 Upon written request of the disclosing party, the receiving party shall destroy all Confidential Information of the disclosing party, including all copies, reproductions, summaries, analyses, compilations, reports or extracts thereof, and all other materials based on or containing Confidential Information of the disclosing party in the receiving party’s possession or in the possession of any of the receiving party’s Representatives and promptly certify such destruction.